kamran-asif/kamran-asif/README.md

 <!-- About Me -->
 ## 👨‍💻 About Me
 <p>
-  I'm currently studying Electronics and Communication Engineering at NIT Agartala.
+  I'm currently studying electronics and communication engineering at NIT Agartala.
 </p>